medgift/PROCESS_L1/README.md

 ### <a name="#slurm_onep-onep"></a>Parallel slide processing

-The file `bin/runner-onep-onep` uses a Slurm job array where each task is assigned a different WSI (a single "patient case") while the random seed is the same.
+The file `bin/runner-slurm_onep-onep` uses a Slurm job array where each task is assigned a different WSI (a single "patient case") while the random seed is the same.
 Here's the relevant parts of the bash script (slightly simplified).
-Note also that results are stored in different subdirs.
+Note also that results are stored in different directories.

     #SBATCH --nodes=1
     #SBATCH --ntasks-per-node=1